Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - So far this season, 46.2% of Baltimore's games (6/13) have had more combined points than Sunday's over/under of 43.5.

-- The combined points per game average of the two teams, 48.6, is 5.1 points above Sunday's over/under.
+- The two teams combine to average 48.6 points per game, 5.1 more than the total in this contest.

-- These two squads combine to surrender 42.7 points per game, 0.8 fewer than this contest's over/under.
+- The 42.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 43.5 total in this contest.

-- Packers games this season feature an average total of 47.9 points, a number 4.4 points higher than Sunday's over/under.
+- The average total in Packers games this season is 47.9, 4.4 points more than Sunday's over/under of 43.5.

-- In 2021, games involving the Ravens have averaged a total of 47.3 points, 3.8 more than the set total in this contest.
+- The 43.5-point over/under for this game is 3.8 points below the 47.3 points per game average total in Ravens games this season.

 Packers stats and trends

-- The Packers have been favored by 4.5 points or more five times this season and have covered the spread in all of them.
+- So far this season, the Packers have been installed as favorites by a 5.5-point margin or more five times and are 5-0 ATS in those contests.

-- Green Bay has eclipsed the over/under in 38.5% of its opportunities this year (five times in 13 games with a set point total).
+- Green Bay's games this year have gone over the point total five times in 13 opportunities (38.5%).

-- Green Bay is 9-1 against the spread and 9-1 overall in games when it records more than 21.8 points.
+- Green Bay is 9-1 against the spread and 9-1 overall this season when the team notches more than 21.8 points.

 - Green Bay is 6-1 against the spread and 6-1 overall when the team picks up more than 351.5 yards.

-- This year, the Packers have 10 turnovers, one fewer than the Ravens have takeaways (11).
+- The Packers have 10 giveaways this season, while the Ravens have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Ravens.